Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Application to a Prostate Microarray Dataset

-We applied BLRHL to a real microarray gene expression data that is related to prostate cancer, which has expression profiles of 6033 genes from 50 normal and 52 cancerous tissues.
-This data set was originally reported by \cite{singh2002gene}.
-We analyzed a data set downloaded from the website \url{http://stat.ethz.ch/~dettling/bagboost.html} for \citet{Dettling04}, which contains more descriptions about this data set.
-For better looking at our results, we re-ordered the features by F-statistic on the whole data set, therefore the indice of the genes discussed below are also the ranks of features according to F-statistic.
-We ran BLRHL using \textit{t}/GHS/NEG priors and LASSO with $\lambda$ chosen with cross-validation, in leave-one-out cross-validation (LOOCV) fashion for comparing predictive performance.
-Before fitting with BLRHL, we always standardized the features with only training data (LASSO does such standardization too).
-We ran BLRHL with settings $\alpha = 1, \log(w)= -10, n_1=100K,\ell_1=10, n_2=1M, \ell_2=50, \epsilon = 0.3, \zeta = 0.05$ with all 6033 genes.
-Each Markov chain took about 10 hours if \textit{t} prior was used, and about 33 hours if GHS/NEG priors were used.
+We applied BLRHL to a real microarray gene expression data that is related to prostate cancer; this dataset has expression profiles for 6033 genes from 50 normal and 52 cancerous tissues, and was originally reported by \cite{singh2002gene}.
+We analyzed a dataset downloaded from the website \url{http://stat.ethz.ch/~dettling/bagboost.html} for \citet{Dettling04}, which contains more descriptions about this dataset.
+To improve the visualization of our results, we re-ordered the features by their F-statistics on the whole dataset; therefore the indices of the genes discussed below are also the ranks of features according to their F-statistics.
+We ran BLRHL using \textit{t}/GHS/NEG priors and LASSO with $\lambda$ chosen with cross-validation in training cases.
+Before fitting with BLRHL, we standardized the features solely with training data (LASSO does such standardization as well).
+We ran BLRHL with the following settings for each of the 6033 genes: $\alpha = 1, \log(w)= -10, n_1=100K,\ell_1=10, n_2=1M, \ell_2=50, \epsilon = 0.3, \zeta = 0.05$.
+Each Markov chain took about 10 hours if a \textit{t} prior was used, and about 33 hours if GHS/NEG priors were used.